icapeli/icapeli-phase_1_project/phase_1_project.md

 * First, let's make a dictionary called 'film_length_ROIs' that includes all the median ROIs.
 * Then, let's sort and order.
 * Then, we'll make a DataFrame.
-* Finally, we'll graph the DataFrame
+* Finally, we'll graph the DataFrame.

 ```python